Unboxed-Software/solana-course/content/basic-solana-mobile.md

 React Native allows us to write mobile applications using similar patterns as React.
 However, under the hood, our React code needs to be compiled down to languages and frameworks that work with the device's native OS.
 This requires a few prerequisite setup items:

-1. [Set up a React Native dev environment using the linked article](https://reactnative.dev/docs/environment-setup?guide=native#creating-a-new-application).
-Go through the ***entire article*** following the steps using Android as the target OS.
+1. [Set up a React Native dev environment](https://reactnative.dev/docs/environment-setup?guide=native#creating-a-new-application).
+Go through the [***entire article***](https://reactnative.dev/docs/environment-setup?guide=native#creating-a-new-application), using Android as the target OS.
 For convenience, we've typed out the high-level steps below.
 Keep in mind that the source article might change from the time of writing to when you're reading this.
 The source article is your source of truth here.
     1. Install dependencies
     2. Install Android Studio
     3. Configure **ANDROID_HOME** environment variable